 This guidance describes some design approaches with their advantages and disadvantages.
 This is not an exhaustive list, but it can be used to inform the design of the publication system.

-On-demand transformation from live systems¶
+On-demand transformation from data sources¶

 An API performs data transformation on the fly each time it receives a request.